 To ensure timely payment, pharmacists should provide complete and accurate information in their PBS claims.

-When making a claim for payment, you must make sure that each pharmaceutical benefit item claimed is supported by the relevant prescription documentation.
-The prescription documentation must be retained in electronic or paper form for a period of 2 years.
-Complete and accurate information in the PBS or RPBS claim will ensure that timely payments are made.
+When making a claim for payment, make sure each pharmaceutical benefit item claimed is supported by the relevant prescription documentation.
+The prescription documentation must be kept in electronic or paper form for a period of 2 years.
+Complete and accurate information in the PBS or RPBS claim ensures timely payments.

 When entering data, make sure: